 - The hydration pack does not have any additional storage, other than the bladder.

-- Wearing it under your snow jacket could get a bit uncomfortable at times.
-You have to wear it under your jacket in extremely cold weather (especially when you are skiing down the slopes) to keep the water from freezing.
+- Wearing it under your jacket could get a bit uncomfortable at times.
+You have to wear it under your jacket in extremely cold weather (especially when you are skiing down the slopes) to avoid freezing.

-- The hose of the hydration pack can easily detach from the water bladder.
+- The hose of the hydration pack can easily detach from the bladder.

-Cross-country skiing is fun as long as you are comfortable and have your water and important supplies with you.
+XC skiing is fun as long as you are comfortable and have your water and important supplies with you.
 A good hydration backpack should be easy to carry for long intervals as well as convenient to clean.
-From our recommended list of hydration backpacks for cross country skiing, which one are you going to get?
+From our recommended list of hydration backpacks for XC skiing, which one are you going to get?